josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Counter_Nudges/♨️_slow_burn_tactics.md

 ## 🪁 Long-Tail Disruption

+Slow burn tactics don’t deliver immediate spectacle.
+Their force lies in what they do to the system’s calendar — stretching its attention, eroding its stamina, and shifting the cost curve of containment over time.
+What looks like nothing in the moment becomes, weeks later, a drag on resources and a seedbed for mistakes.

+Common features of this long-tail effect include:

 - Effects accumulate across weeks or months rather than hours
 - Each small act leaves a residual trace that forces disproportionate monitoring
 - Creates “noise drag” that slows other containment efforts
 - Builds fertile ground for rupture points later

+This is the hidden economy of slow burn.
+Each act may seem minor in isolation, but together they shift the balance from surveillance to self-determination.
+When the system spends more time managing its own lag than managing you, it becomes less capable of escalation — and more prone to fracture at the moment of your choosing.

 ---